coreos/docs/os/iscsi.md

 To configure and start iSCSI automatically after a machine is provisioned, credentials need to be written to disk and the iSCSI service started.

-Both cloud-config and Ignition will write the file `/etc/iscsi/iscsid.conf` to disk:
+A Container Linux Config will be used to write the file `/etc/iscsi/iscsid.conf` to disk:

 #### /etc/iscsi/iscsid.conf
 <!-- TODO: It's inclear based on documentation what the actual first line of this doc snippet should be.